Taranks7/Drug-Discovery-Data-Science-Project/README.md

 # Drug Discovery Data-Science: Project Overview #
 - Retrieve biological activity data of target protiens and compounds from the ChEMBL database
 - Identify coumpound or molecule which can inhibit the function of the coronavirus 3C-like proteinase
-- Biological activity data used to train regression model
+- Biological activity data used to build a regression model to predic pIC50 values

 ![final image](https://user-images.githubusercontent.com/74196907/103291535-e72fb780-49e3-11eb-8d6b-e56d3c05ed9a.png)